 You don’t have to be an expert on your subject, but try to research it a bit and present your findings.
 Avoid being too technical and always try to present your insights in the most evident way possible.
 Your entry should be clear in communicating the issue at hand and presenting your opinion on the matter.

-Graphs, pictures and any other material that help you getting the essential points across are always welcome!
+Graphs, pictures and any other material that help you get the essential points across are always welcome!

 Fourth: Writing Your Post